 The bars and eateries of Colombo Fort are within walking distance and the markets of Pettah just a short ride away, along with many of the city’s sights – from Viharamahadevi Park to Gangarama Temple.

-Take a dip in the saltwater pool, sip a cocktail at trendy King of the Mambo and catch the lowering of the flag to the sound of bagpipes each evening.
+Take a dip in the saltwater pool, sip a cocktail at trendy King of the Mambo or buzzing Fire Beach and catch the lowering of the flag to the sound of bagpipes each evening.
 Infused with old-world charm, The Galle Face is a grand place from which to explore the city.

 Boho chill for yoga & wellness lovers